New York Pharmacy Technician Registration Guide

 Write your awesome label here.

-Step 1: Enroll in a PTCB-recognized training program
+Step 1: Complete a PTCB-recognized training program

 Step 3: Register as a pharmacy technician

-Step 4: Launch your pharmacy technician career
+Step 4: Begin your pharmacy technician career

 How Pharmacy Technician Academy can help you succeed